Strata Global

 Let’s look deeper into the importance of slope protection:

-Prevent detachment or sliding of materials:
+Prevent detachment or sliding

 Maintain physical integrity of artificial slopes:

 Construction activities for infrastructure development, agriculture, and mining often entail the creation of slopes.
-Improper slope protection leads to these slopes being vulnerable to erosion,weathering and collapse.
+Improper slope protection leads to these slopes being vulnerable to erosion, weathering, and collapse.

 Protect human safety: